 Year 8 Content These units build upon the foundations of science and deliver the key principles that can then be layered upon with more complexity in the next key stage.
-Health and Lifestyle, The periodic table, Electricity and magnetism, Ecosystems, Separating techniques, Energy,

 Skills taught.
 Are the skills taught in a spiral curriculum?
 What is the rationale for your sequencing of skills